Azure/PSRule.Rules.Azure/docs/commands/Export-AzPolicyAssignmentData.md

 Policy assignment data will be exported to the current working directory by default as JSON files, one per subscription.

-All output files include a `.assignment.json` extension.
+All output files include a `.assignment.json` extension by default.

 ## EXAMPLES